nialldonnellyfh/FH-Training-App-Sencha/README.md

 ## Step 4

-Build the application and download it using the "Build" tab on the left of the Studio and completing the build process.
+Build the application and download it using the "Build" tab on the left of the Studio.

-Place the build file and place it in the path_to_repo/test/fixtures/monkeytalk directory.
+Place it in the path_to_repo/test/fixtures/monkeytalk/ directory.

 ## Step 5